Dustyroom/flat-kit-doc/_docs/stylized-surface.md

 #### Enable Vertex Colors

-If enabled, the final shading of the object is multiplied by the mesh’s vertex color values.
+If enabled, the final shading of the object is multiplied by the vertex color values of the mesh.
 It is a debug parameter, usually this is not used for changing the look.

 #### Outline